Diovan® (Valsartan)

 Current Status Of Litigation

 In February 2019 the JPML ordered all cases to be coordinated and consolidated into MDL #2875 and were transferred to the District of New Jersey to be overseen by Judge Robert B. Kugler.
-There are currently less than 1,000 lawsuits filed and 28 potential bellwether cases have been marked.
+As of February 2024 there were more than 1,200 lawsuits filed with 28 potential bellwether cases being marked.
 A February 2021 ruling allowed fraud claims over cancer-causing agents to proceed against manufacturers but dismissed suits filed against distributors and pharmacies.